 Camera Prep Technicians are one of the first vital steps in the making of any film or television production.
 They are the people that help prepare and supply camera equipment that is complete, works effectively, is correctly maintained, and is appropriately configured and accessorised to be suitable for a given production or purpose.

 Barry Bassett, Managing Director of VMI, instigated the project after he discovered that both VMI and many other camera rental companies had found it increasingly difficult to recruit and retain camera technicians.
 So, the idea was born to create an alternative entry route to the TV industry to attending university.

 This is the first industry backed Level 3 route to a career as a Camera Prep Technician.
-The Camera Prep Technician Apprenticeship is a 2-year vocational paid programme, with 4 days a week spent learning on the job while working with an employer, and one day studying in college.
-At the end of the formal training period, successful Apprentices are guaranteed a full-time position with the company recruiting them.
+The Camera Prep Technician Apprenticeship is a 18-month vocational paid programme with a starting salary of £12k per annum.
+Successful applicants will spend 4 days a week learning on the job while working with an employer, and one day studying in college.
+At the end of the formal training period, successful apprentices are guaranteed a full-time position with the company recruiting them.

 Recruitment for Camera Prep Technician Apprenticeships is not yet open, but if you fill out an Expression of Interest and leave your details we'll be in touch as soon as employers are ready to recruit again.

 We won't share the information you give us and you will only be contacted when recruitment for the Camera Prep Technician Apprenticeships open.